When considering the right time for your child to start tackle football, there are some important considerations to keep in mind.

 That being said, many other organizations have not established a recommendation regarding the age for starting tackle football, such as the: American Academy of Neurology, American Medical Association, American Medical Society for Sports Medicine, National Alliance for Youth Sports, U.S. Centers for Disease Control, and USA Football.

 Ultimately, this decision remains up to parents and players.
-At Xenith, we're focused on one goal; building the best protective gear for whenever a player chooses to step on the field.
+At Xenith, we're focused on one goal: building the best protective gear for whenever a player chooses to strap on a helmet and shoulder pads and step on the field.